-When a connection is established to one or more remote AutoMate clients, a new computer icon corresponding to the remote connection will appear in the Task Folders pane and folders present on the remote machine will appear directly under the computer icon.
-You can switch back and forth from the local AutoMate client and various remote clients by simply clicking the corresponding computer or folder icon on the Task Folders pane.
+When a connection is established to one or more remote AutoMate clients, those clients and their task folders appear in the Task Folders pane of the local Task Administrator (as shown below).
+You can switch back and forth from the local AutoMate client to the various remote clients by simply clicking a computer or folder in the Task Folders pane.
 For more details regarding remote connection, see Connecting to Remote Machines.

 AutoMate installations (whether it be a Professional, Premium or Runtime Edition) are mutually exclusive.
-In other words, an AutoMatet task service installed remotely does not rely on the local task service or other remote tasks services to execute a task.
+In other words, an AutoMate Task Service installed remotely does not rely on the local Task Service or other remote Tasks Services to execute a task.
 When connected to a remote client, a user can add, remove or modify properties of a managed task, enable/disable triggering and run tasks remotely.
-However, once a task is sent to another machine, there is no interaction that takes place between the remote and local AutoMate client when the task launches.
+However, once a task is sent to another machine, there is no interaction that takes place between the remote and local AutoMate when the task launches.

-When creating a task remotely or modifying steps of a remote task, the Task Builder that appears on the screen is relative to that of the local machine.
-Because of this, certain task, action or trigger properties will show data that is accessed via the local hard disk.
-Certain actions or triggers may not function properly unless settings are modified to reflect file locations and/or system properties relative to the machine that the task will eventually execute on.
-For instance, the General tab properties of the Copy File action contains a Source and Destination parameter which requires a drive location to be entered for the source and destination file.
-Clicking the Folder icon next to the Source or Destination parameter will open a standard Explorer window that displays files and folders of the local drive.
-Therefore, to specify a drive location relative to the remote machine, the developer must enter the information manually on the provided text box.
+When creating a task remotely or modifying steps of a remote task, the Task Builder that appears on the screen is located on the local machine.
+Because of this, the task developer only has access to the local hard disk.
+It is important to understand that certain actions or triggers may not function properly unless the settings are modified to reflect the system properties relative to the remote machine that the task will eventually be running on.
+For example, a ‘Start Service’ action is used to start a service that is located on the remote machine but not locally.
+When the developer edits the General tab properties of this action and clicks the drop-down arrow to show the list of services, only the services of the local machine appears.
+Therefore, to specify a service running on the remote machine, the developer must manually enter the service name.
 See About Creating Tasks for more details.

-Once connected to a remote AutoMate client (whether it is a Runtime component or full version), the process of organizing tasks and folders located on a remote machine is identical to organizing local tasks and folders.
+Once connected to a remote AutoMate, a user can modify how remote tasks and folders are viewed from the local Task Administrator.
 A user can create new remote folders and nest folders one inside another.
-When creating a new remote task, it will be placed in the folder that currently appears in the main viewing area of the Task Administrator. .
+When creating a new remote task, it will be placed in the folder that is selected at the time.
 Other procedures include deleting or renaming remote folders/tasks or copying/moving folders or tasks from one folder to another.
 See Organizing Tasks for more details.

 NOTE: If specific files are involved in a task, they must be attached to the task in order to be copied or moved along with the task file.